Coach Training EDU's (CTEDU)Step-by-Step Guide to the Coach Client Overview Process.

 The first objective of Overview #1 is to discuss with the Coach Mentor specifically what you want to get out of your coach training, how your coach training is going, and how the Coach Mentor can support your goals.

-The third objective is to listen to your coaching with the Coach Mentor, get actionable feedback, and experience the overview process.
+The second objective is to listen to your coaching with the Coach Mentor, get actionable feedback, and experience the overview process.

 The main purpose of the overview process is to have a fruitful conversation that will enhance your abilities as a coach, not to listen to a full recording or to have a perfect recording, or to hit all the markers on the first try.
 Lean into the opportunity for growth and learning.